apsaint/Minishell/README.md

 	- Starting function for executable within PATH (DONE/TO BE TESTED)

 # DAY 07 #
-	- Clean project: reposition functions (IN PROGRESS)
+	- Clean project: reposition functions (DONE)
 	- Implementing final main function (DONE)
 	- Valgrind full test for leak and clear all error and leaks (DONE)